Still Scholars admission requirements

 - Student must be a U.S. citizen or permanent resident

-- At least 30 semester hours of prerequisite coursework finished by August 1 after the sophomore year.
+- At least 27 semester hours of prerequisite coursework, along with one additional hard science course finished by August 1 after the sophomore year.
+Some examples of hard science courses could include: Microbiology, Genetics, Pharmacology, Exercise Physiology.

-- All college courses that meet pre-requisites must be taken after high school graduation.
+- All college courses that meet pre-requisites must be taken after high school graduation with the exception of the eligible English advanced standing credit referenced in the prerequisite course list below.

 - Received a B or above in all pre-requisite courses (see pre-requisite list below)